 This course is delivered in an interactive way: through lectures, and presentations that are combined with practical application, hands on work and experiential movement as well as discussion.
 All manuals are included in the cost of the course.

-Payment in instalments available please contact us for further information.
+The option to pay in instalments is available please contact the Course Co-ordinator for further information.